ifelipebj/PrometheeTools/README.md

 #### Global and Local Searches for Net Flows to Sort

-This function applies the GLNF Sorting (Global Local Net Flow Sorting) algorithm to sort the alternatives into groups ordered according to the decision-maker's preferences for multiple criteria.
+This function applies the GLNF Sorting (Global Local Net Flow Sorting) algorithm to classify the alternatives into ordered groups according to the decision-maker's preferences in multiple criteria context.
 GLNF sorting is based on PROMETHEE net flows and a set of limiting profiles.
 This algorithm starts from a global classification (global search) that is enhanced by two local searches, intra-categorical and inter-categorical.

 Usage: